Tobacco Master Settlement Agreement: Securitization

-In the ten years following the settlement, many state and local governments have opted to sell so-called Tobacco Bonds.
+In the ten years following the settlement, many state and local governments have opted to sell so-called Tobacco bonds.
 They are a form of securitization.
 In many cases the bonds permit state and local governments to transfer the risk of declines in future master settlement agreement payments to bondholders.
 In some cases, however, the bonds are backed by secondary pledges of state or local revenues, which creates what some see as a perverse incentive to support the tobacco industry, on whom they are now dependent for future payments against this debt.

 Tobacco revenue has fallen more quickly than projected when the securities were created, leading to technical defaults in some states.
 Some analysts predict that many of the bonds will default entirely.
 Many of the longer-term bonds have been downgraded to junk ratings.
 More recently, financial analysts began raising concerns that the rapid growth of the electronic cigarette market is accelerating the decline of $97 billion outstanding in tobacco bonds.
 States with large populations, such as New York and California, are affected to a greater degree than others.
 Lawmakers in several states proposed measures to tax e-cigarettes like traditional tobacco products to offset the decline in TMSA revenue.
 They anticipate that taxing or banning e-cigarettes would be beneficial to the sale of combustible cigarettes.

-Individual state settlements

-There is technically a distinct MSA signed separately with each state.
-While these MSAs are identical, the states have had to enact enabling legislation which differs from state to state.
-Furthermore, each state's court system is entitled to create its own jurisdictional interpretations of the MSA text.
-As a result, legal understanding of the MSA differ from state to state.

-By state

-Documents relating to the initial lawsuits filed by each individual state are available at the UCSF website.